 Because there were so many nights (knights).

 - Why should soldiers be tired on the first of April?

-Because they just had to march thirty-one days
+Because they just had to march 31 days.

 - Why is a riddle like a parrot?